Marwuko/blog_astro/src/content/pages/about.md

 ---
 title: About
 seo:
-  title: About Me
+  title: About AI Projects
-  description: Learn more about the person behind the website and embark on a journey of inspiration and shared experiences.
+  description: Welcome to my corner of the web!
+As an AI and big data student.
   image:
     src: '/about.jpeg'
     alt: A person sitting at a desk in front of a computer